shurik179/personal-robotics-motor-controller/docs/specs.rst

 By default, the controller uses I2C address `0x54` (or 84 in decimal form).
-It can be changed by closing solder bridge jumpers on the bottom side  of the board:
+It can be changed by closing solder bridge jumpers on the bottom side  of the board, below label `I2C ADDRESS`:

-* closing jumper labeled `Bit0` adds 1 to the address

-* closing jumper labeled `Bit1` adds 2 to the address

-* closing jumper labeled `Bit2` adds 4 to the address

-Thus, by using different combinations of the jumpers, one can get any address between `0x54` (decimal 84) and `0x5A` (decimal 91), allowing one to use up to 8 such motor controllers on the same bus.

 .. figure:: images/bottom_view.jpg
     :alt: Bottom view
     :width: 80%

+* closing jumper labeled `0` sets bit 0, adding  1 to the address

+* closing jumper labeled `1` adds 2 to the address

+* closing jumper labeled `2` adds 4 to the address

+Thus, by using different combinations of the jumpers, one can get any address between `0x54` (decimal 84) and `0x5A` (decimal 91), allowing one to use up to 8 such motor controllers on the same bus.